alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

-If you are a novice programmer sometimes you hear phrases like "read from standard input" or read things similar "write to stdout", which is very confusing when you first see it.
+If you are a novice programmer sometimes you hear phrases like "read from standard input" or read things similar "write to stdout", which is very confusing when you come across it.

-This article aims to show you what Standard I/O means and how to do it.
+This article aims to show you what Standard Input/Output (I/O) means and how to use it.

-We are going to use Python 3 and the Bash shell -- but standard I/O works identically in PowerShell and the concepts are the same in other programing languages.
+We are going to use Python 3 and the Bash shell -- but standard I/O works identically in PowerShell and the file I/O concepts are the same in other programing languages.

 However, because I am using Python, we are going to see some Python specific features that help make file I/O more pleasant to use.
 The examples